WHAT WE DO: Reading Queer invests in the LGBTQ literary community through 3 major programs:

-WHY IS READING QUEER IS VITAL FOR THE COMMUNITY?
-With rapidly changing conceptions of gender and sexuality and a historical moment defined by racialized forms of violence against various marginalized groups of queer-identified people, Reading Queer empowers and provides a safe space for aspiring, emerging and established queer writers to create and share their work with the community.
+WHY READING QUEER VITAL FOR THE COMMUNITY: With rapidly changing conceptions of gender and sexuality and a historical moment defined by racialized forms of violence against various marginalized groups of queer-identified people, Reading Queer empowers and provides a safe space for aspiring, emerging and established writers, artists and mentors.
 Reading Queer serves as both respite and resource to amplify queer voices and effect change.
-Our mission is simple: foster and promote queer literary culture in South Florida (and beyond).
-Your tax-deductible donation funds the…
+Our mission is simple: foster and promote queer literary culture in South Florida.

 - RQ Writing Academy, a series of writing workshops that fosters the careers of queer writers & writing teachers